Ruth Donnelly: Early years and family

 Born in Philadelphia, Pennsylvania, Donnelly was the daughter of Harry Augustus and Bessie B. Donnelly.

-Her uncle, Frederick W. Donnelly, was the longtime mayor of Trenton, New Jersey.
+Her uncle Frederick W. Donnelly was the longtime mayor of Trenton, New Jersey.

-According to a 1915 article in The Day Book, the young Donnelly was forced to leave Sacred Heart Convent in New Jersey because she repeatedly broke into laughter at inappropriate times.
+According to a 1915 article in The Day Book, Donnelly was forced to leave Sacred Heart Convent in New Jersey because she repeatedly laughed at inappropriate times.

 Career

 Donnelly began her stage career at the age of 17 in The Quaker Girl.
-Actress Rose Stahl took the teen under her wing and, after giving her training and a year's experience in the chorus, placed the then 18-year-old in the play Maggie Pepper.
-Her Broadway debut brought her to the attention of George M. Cohan, who proceeded to cast her in numerous comic-relief roles in such musicals as Going Up (1917).
+Actress Rose Stahl mentored Donnelly, and after training her with a year of experience in the chorus, placed her in the play Maggie Pepper.
+Her Broadway debut brought her to the attention of George M. Cohan, who proceeded to cast her in numerous comic-relief roles in musicals such as Going Up (1917).

-Though she made her first film appearance in 1914, her Hollywood career began in earnest in 1931 and lasted until 1957.
-In her films she often played the wife of Guy Kibbee (Footlight Parade, Wonder Bar, Merry Wives of Reno, Mr. Smith Goes to Washington).
+Although Donnelly made her first film appearance in 1914, her Hollywood career began in 1931 and lasted until 1957.
+In her films, she often played the wife of Guy Kibbee (Footlight Parade, Wonder Bar, Merry Wives of Reno, Mr. Smith Goes to Washington).
 Among her roles was the part of Sister Michael in The Bells of St. Mary's, starring Bing Crosby and Ingrid Bergman.
-Years after her final film role, she returned to the stage, understudying Patsy Kelly in the Broadway revival of No No Nanette with old co-star Ruby Keeler, and later appearing in the touring production starring Don Ameche and Evelyn Keyes.
+Years after her final film role, she returned to the stage as an understudy to Patsy Kelly in the Broadway revival of No No Nanette, and later she appeared in the touring production with Don Ameche and Evelyn Keyes.

 Personal life and death

-Donnelly was married to AC Spark Plug executive Basil Winter de Guichard, from 1932 until his death in 1958.
+Donnelly was married to AC Spark Plug executive Basil Winter de Guichard from 1932 until his death in 1958.
+She was a devout Catholic.

-She was a Democrat who supported Adlai Stevenson in the 1952 presidential election.
-Donnelly adhered to Roman Catholicism.

 Donnelly died at Roosevelt Hospital in New York City at age 86.